macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

 We decided to have immutable data by default and mark explicitly mutable and neutral ones (except for type constraints).
-You can pass mutable data only when mutable data is expected.
+You can pass mutable data when mutable or neutral data is expected.
 This prevents user from aliasing mutability:

     var p *Object; // in theory pointer to immutable data